 The Loan Officer will scrutinize your application and documentation, determine whether you are eligible to get the home loan or not, and how much you qualify for.
 It is the process done before you start hunting for a new home.
 After determining your eligibility, the lender will provide you with a pre-qualification letter.
 The pre-qual letter shows the seller that you’ve been pre-qualified to buy a house within a certain price range.
 Remember that you can only buy a house that falls within the specific price range.

 You and your real estate agent will look for a house.
 When you find the home that you’re most likely interested in buying, you will need to make a formal offer to purchase.
 Your offer to buy the property must be accompanied by your pre-qualification letter.
 This is the stage where you will have to show good faith by leaving an earnest money deposit to the title company that will be held in escrow.

 - Step 3:

-Buyers typically have a 10-day option period to get the property inspected by a licensed inspector of their choice to determine the safety, soundness, and security of the property; any repairs that need to be done to keep the home up to par.
+Buyers typically have a 10-day option period to get the property inspected by a licensed inspector of their choice to determine the property’s safety, soundness, and security; any repairs that need to be done to keep the home up to par.
 If all goes well, you proceed with the purchase.